- Posts: 56

 Please Log in or Create an account to join the conversation.

-17 years 8 months ago #512
+17 years 8 months ago #512 by Pete

 One possible alternative is to ban by Host Address using a function like this: